JSensebe/jsensebe.github.io/projects/jillian-michaels.md

 ---

 ## **Overview**
 *Jillian Michaels Fitness Adventure* was my first project at n‑Space, my first Xbox 360 title, and my first Kinect game. n‑Space had never shipped a Kinect game before and had only released one Xbox 360 title, so I had to learn the engine, the console, and the Kinect hardware all at once.
-Despite that, I had Kinect gameplay working in under a week.
+Despite that, I had the first Kinect gameplay working in under a week.

-I wrote **all of the Kinect gameplay code** and a large percentage of the overall gameplay systems.
+I wrote **all foundational Kinect gameplay code** and a large percentage of the overall gameplay systems.
 The design included exercises that Kinect’s skeletal tracking couldn’t handle, so I built a custom depth‑map comparison system that matched the player’s silhouette against Jillian Michaels’ motion‑capture data.
 This allowed the game to support poses and movements that were impossible to detect using skeletal tracking alone.

 The Kinect was still new at the time, and the documentation was incomplete — especially for a project this ambitious.
 Much of the work required experimentation, reverse‑engineering behavior, and building systems that went beyond what the SDK officially supported.

 ---

 ## **My Responsibilities**
-- Wrote **all Kinect gameplay code**
+- Wrote **all foundational Kinect gameplay code**
 - Implemented a large percentage of the game’s overall gameplay
 - Learned n‑Space’s engine, Xbox 360 hardware, and Kinect SDK simultaneously
 - Built a custom depth‑map comparison system for exercises skeletal tracking couldn’t detect
 - Integrated Kinect input into n‑Space’s engine
 - Implemented early Xbox Avatar support (later cut due to design changes)
+- Implemented a 2.5D display of the player using the Kinect’s depth map and a custom shader that flashed green, yellow, or red based on exercise performance
 - Delivered working Kinect gameplay in under a week

 ---